 Assessment

-Bookings are available immediately with me for Psychology Assessments and Reports including neuroaffirming Autism, ADHD assessments.
+I am so pleased to offer Assessment bookings within 1-2 weeks with me for Psychology Assessments and Reports including neuroaffirming Autism, ADHD assessments.

 Psychological assessments are an in-depth process requiring information to be collected, interpreted, analysed, and reported.